 (ii) New Projects.
-Since its inception in 1946, the Commission has proceeded with the task of increasing generating capacity in an endeavour to cater for a greatly increased demand for power.
-Long-range plans have been formulated to inter-connect the south-western portion of the State with the Perth-Fremantle system.
+Since its inception in 1946, the Commission has proceeded with the task of increasing generating capacity in an endeavout to cater for a greatly increased demand for power.
+Long-range plans were formulated to inter-connect the south-western portion of the State with the Perth-Fremantle system.
 One of its most important and immediate problems was to increase the capacity of the generating equipment serving Perth and Fremantle.
 During the 1939-45 War years, it became evident that the growth of demand for electric power would necessitate provision of additional generating equipment in the metropolitan area as soon as possible.
 Accordingly, the Government Electricity Supply authority commenced design work for a new station of 50,000 kW capacity.
 Contracts were let in 1945 and construction commenced on a site selected at South Fremantle, on the coast south of Fremantle proper.
 Responsibility for completion of this project was given to the Commission under the Act of 1946.
 As it was considered that an even larger station would be required, provision was made for the installation of two additional units giving an ultimate capacity of 100,000 kW.
 Steam is furnished by eight boilers designed to use pulverized coal from Collie, which is located about 120 miles from the station.
-At the end of 1954 four units had been placed in service and the output was being fed into the metropolitan system.
+At the end of 1954, four units had been placed in service and the output was being fed into the metropolitan system.

-At the East Perth power station, a new 30,000 kW unit has just been commissioned, but the full output of this unit will not be available until an additional boiler has been installed.
+At the East Perth power station, a new 30,000 kW unit has been commissioned and an additional boiler installed.
 A 25,000 kW unit, commissioned in 1938 (generating 40 cycles) is also available at this station.
-Older plant with a total capacity of 24,000 kW is also installed, but the usefulness of this plant for standby purposes will be reduced as the 40 cycles load in the metropolitan area is converted to 50 cycles.

-6. South-west Development.-At the request of the Government, the Electricity Advisory Committee in 1945 submitted a report recommending, amongst other things, that a National Power Scheme for the south-west be proceeded with.
+6. South-west Development.-At the request of the Government, the Electricity Advisory Committee in 1945 submitted a report recommending, amongst other things, that a national power scheme for the south-west be proceeded with.
 The plan provided for acquisition of the existing Collie power station and installation of additional generating capacity, construction of a power station at Bunbury and inter-connexion of the south-west scheme with the metropolitan system.
 On 12th October, 1946, the State Electricity Commission acquired the Collie power station, which prior to 1946 was owned and operated by the Collie Power Company Limited.
 At the date of acquisition, the station's installed capacity was 5,000 kW, comprising two steam units.
 The capacity of the station was increased to 12,500 kW in 1952.

 Since 1950, the Commission has acquired a number of electrical undertakings from municipal bodies and private organizations in the south-west area and is proceeding with arrangements for the purchase of others.
 In August, 1951, the first portion of the South-West Power Scheme was officially opened at Collie and many of the south-west towns have now been connected by transmission line to the Collie Power Station.
 When completed, a system of power lines will reticulate electricity over an area of approximately 1,800 square miles.
-Contracts have been let for the first three 30,000 kW units for a new power station at Bunbury, which will be inter-connected by transmission lines to the Collie and the metropolitan stations, permitting an interchange of power between the metropolitan and south-west systems.
-Work has proceeded satisfactorily on the Bunbury power station.
+The first 30,000 kW unit and associated boilers at Bunbury Power Station have been placed in service.
+Work is proceeding as programmed on three similar units to give the Station an ultimate capacity of 120,000 kW.
+The first section was officially declared open on 23rd August, 1957.